CAMBI-tech/BciPy/README.md

 		shown at the center of screen.
 When the subject wants to select a symbol, they await the intended symbol during the presentation and elicit a p300 response to a target symbol.

-	To run on windows, execute the .exe to start with GUI.
-Otherwise, run `python gui/BCInterface.py` in your terminal to begin.
+	To run on windows, run `python bcipy/gui/BCInterface.py` in your terminal to begin.
 ```

 ## Dependencies